 Children will be picked up directly from their teachers at dismissal time and will be escorted to the after-school classroom where we will start each day with a snack and rest time.

 We offer an extensive range of activities tailored to elementary school children that will spark your child’s curiosity, interest, and attention.
 Our students will hone their talents or discover new interests, all while having fun and making friends.
 With classes in academic enrichment, performing and visual arts, STEM, languages other than English, cooking, sports, playtime, and more, your children will have exciting options to choose from each day.
 Children are grouped by age, and sometimes by level and ability.
 Our classes are led by PS116 teachers and outside instructors.

-Three 10-week sessions of classes are offered every school year.
+Three sessions of programming are offered every school year.
 After-School programs can be custom-fit to meet your family's needs.
 You may register for the program for one day to five days per week in any configuration.
 Each class meets one day per week.
 Classes start immediately after school and end at 5pm.
 We also provide extended hours until 6pm every day.
 Classes do not meet on half days or holidays.
 View our calendar here.

 In between sessions and on all half-days, we offer mini camps where your child will have fun from school dismissal until 5pm (extended hour until 6pm available).
 Staffed by our instructors, students will have a variety of age-appropriate activities from which to choose.